AdyGCode/SaaS-FED-Notes/session-10/S10-Laravel-12-and-ImACrayon-Blade-Starter-Kit.md

 ### Quick Test of the application

-To test the application we need to be in the folder with the project.
+To test the application, we need to be in the folder with the project.
 This will be the folder `saas-fed-l12-blade-demo`.

 Back in the Terminal, use the command:
 ```shell